 Hadids style, sometimes, is similar to Frank Gehrys one, especially in free combining of constructivism and functionalism along with frequent using of super graphics in architecture (stairs, windows, for instance).
 Both architects are on the same way of not limited visual art with the elements of futurism and particular monumental deconstruction.
 Despite sometimes their styles look not harmonized, actually, it is a research, intellectualized and experimental.
 In opposition to Hadid, Gehrys art reminds more deconstructivism and abstraction from reality since for him the aesthetic architectural form is not so important.
 Despite all the achievements, his approach to planning and constructing is less reliable and sometimes not profitable, thus, in opposition to Hadid whose projects are more financially successful, Gehry fails more frequently.

-The architecture forms of Gehry remind rather large geometric disproportional elements of a large volume and different shape: the dominant is square and triangle but there are fewer ovals, so, the corners are very sharp.
+The architectural forms of Gehry remind of rather large geometric disproportional elements, a large volume, and different shapes: the dominant is square and triangle but there are fewer ovals, so, the corners are very sharp.
 In other words, it is synthesis of the combination circle/square/triangle and oval/spatial-triangle/spiral.
 Consequently, the image of balance and proportion is obviously broken in opposition to Hadid whose works are more delicate (as much as modern allows).
-The architects use complicated models with unusual additions, which are large or small (depends on the appointment of the building).
-In the material aspect, Frank Gehry is able to create collages from waste building materials and architecture pieces.
-In this context, there is artistic collision between him and Hadid who frequently uses glass, which Gehry neglects.
+The architects use complicated models with unusual additions, which can be large or small (depending on the purpose of the building).
+In the material aspect, Frank Gehry is able to create collages from waste building materials and architectural pieces. n this context, there is an artistic collision between him and Hadid, who frequently uses glass, which Gehry neglects.
 He simultaneously creates functional sculptures, and his furniture consists of corrugated cardboard.
 Thus, it is a tectonically striking structure.
 The colors, which both of architects use, are monotonous with the domination of metallic and white ones; rarely, the buildings are dark.
 The implanted illumination and glass in Hadids constructions cause an effect of imaging different colors such as dark blue at night, golden with evening lights, and white during the daytime.

 Your academic success is just in a few clicks!Start now